mitsuba-renderer/drjit/src/python/docstr.rst

        dr.dot(arg, arg)

     The :py:func:`squared_norm` operation performs a horizontal reduction.
-Please see the section on :ref:`horizontal reductions <horizontal-reductions>` for details on their properties.
+    See the discussion of :py:func:`dr.reduce() <reduce>` for important general information about their properties.

     Args:
         arg (Sequence | drjit.ArrayBase): A Python or Dr.Jit arithmetic type